Alzheimer’s vs Dementia: What’s the Difference?

 If you’re noticing any of the symptoms we mentioned, you absolutely should see a professional like ours here at the office of Dr. Pedro Ylisastigui MD.
 Alzheimer’s worsens and can severely and permanently affect a patient’s life.

 It’s very unfortunate that there’s no way to prevent, cure, or even slow Alzheimer’s disease, but there are still ways of helping a patient cope and live more normally.
 There are ways to help someone with dementia too.

 There are some drug and non-drug options for treating and managing a patient’s symptoms.
 Certain medications can help with memory, there are treatments for behavior, and there are ways to help a patient sleep better.
 Also, some alternative treatments may help, but it’s important to speak with a professional about them and the other treatments we’ve mentioned.

 At the office of Dr. Pedro Ylisastigui MD, we can help.
 We can provide certain treatments as well as dietary advice, lifestyle advice, medication management services, and when necessary, referrals to see a specialist.

 Yes, we do!
-We have 2 convenient locations to serve you in Fort Myers FL, and Lehigh Acres FL.
+We are conveniently located at 1150 Lee Blvd. #4 Lehigh Acres, FL 33936.
 Connect with our clinic today or book a consultation with us online if you believe someone you know may have dementia or Alzheimer’s.
 There’s a lot we can do to help.
 We serve patients from Fort Myers FL, Lehigh Acres FL, Gateway FL, Alva FL, Buckingham FL, Tice FL, Villas FL, Cape Coral FL, Matlacha FL, and Suncoast Estates FL.

 We look forward to hearing from you soon here at the office of Dr. Pedro Ylisastigui MD!